-1. The Oshawa Official Plan is hereby amended by amending Section 2.1.4, "Central Areas - Site Specific Policies", to add a new Site Specific Policy as Policy 2.1.4.X as follows:

-"2.1.4.X The lands designated as Local Central Area and located north of Columbus Road West, west of Simcoe Street North shall be developed in accordance with the relevant provisions of the Columbus Part II Plan.
-Notwithstanding the provisions of Policies 2.1.2.1 and 2.2.7.1 to the contrary, a retail impact study shall not be required for the Local Central Area located north of

-Columbus Road West, west of Simcoe Street North."

-2. The Oshawa Official Plan is hereby amended by amending Policy 2.4.1.6 (i2) to remove the word "future" preceding the words "Columbus Part II Plan Area" such that it reads as follows:

-"2.4.1.6 (i2) South Columbus Industrial Area, generally bounded by Highway 407 to the south, the Oshawa/Whitby boundary to the west, a future Type "C" arterial road to the north (separating the South Columbus Industrial Area from the Columbus Part II Plan Area), and the Major Urban Area boundary to the east; or"
+- 1. The Oshawa Official Plan is hereby amended by amending Section 2.1.4 Central Areas Site Specific Policies to add a new Site Specific Policy as Section 2.1.4.7 as follows: - "2.1.4.7 The lands designated as Local Central Area and located north of Columbus Road West, west of Simcoe Street North shall be developed in accordance with the relevant provisions of the Columbus Part II Plan.
+Notwithstanding the provisions of Policies 2.1.2.1 and 2.2.7.1 to the contrary, a retail impact study shall not be required for the Local Central Area located north of Columbus Road West, west of Simcoe Street North." - 2.
+The Oshawa Official Plan is hereby amended by amending Section 2.4.1.6 (i2) to remove the word "future" as follows: - "2.4.1.6 (i2) South Columbus Industrial Area, generally bounded by Highway 407 to the south, the Oshawa/Whitby boundary to the west, a future Type "C" arterial road to the north (separating the South Columbus Industrial Area from the Columbus Part II Plan Area), and the Major Urban Area boundary to the east; or"